cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Graph Branching
 ---------------

-.. versionadded:: 8.0.0
+.. versionadded:: 8.0b2

-Cylc 8 handles :term:`graphs <graph>` in an event-driven way so that a workflow can automatically follow different paths in different eventualities.
-This is called :term:`branching`.
+Cylc handles workflow :term:`graphs <graph>` in an event-driven way.
+It can automatically follow different paths depending on events at runtime.
+This relies on :term:`optional outputs` and is called *branching*.

 .. note::

-   Before Cylc 8, graphs were not event-driven, so :term:`suicide triggers
-   <suicide trigger>` were needed to clean up unused branches at runtime.
+   In Cylc 7 and earlier, graphs were not event-driven and needed :term:`suicide triggers <suicide trigger>` to clean up unused branches at runtime.

+   Cylc 8 does not need suicide triggers for branching.

 Basic Example
 ^^^^^^^^^^^^^